shanemarvinmay/interview-prep/system_design/scratch.md

 - **Subscriber**: subscribes/listens to certain messages from the message broker
 ## Benefits
 * Decouple
-    * Parent services can just give requests to the message broker, and if it's successful added, it can respond with a 200 and move on to the next requests.
+    * Parent services can just give requests to the message broker, and if it's successfully added, it can respond with a 200 and move on to the next requests.
 The message broker will worry about sending it down stream
     * If a service is down, the 'message broker' will backoff and retry.
         * So parent services don't have to sit and wait for a child service to respond.
 This is useful when there are many child services downstream and maybe only 1 fails.
 * Simplier